jameslanska/markdown-formatter/README.md

 Actual alignment of characters in your text editor will depend on the editor and the fonts used.
 If you are unsure whether the implementation is correct, open the file in vim.

 Since *correct* table formatting is a computationally expensive operation, this code is written in Rust and compiled to WebAssembly.
-For further details, see [markdown-table-formatter](https://github.com/jameslanska/markdown-table-formatter)
+For further details, see [markdown-table-formatter](https://github.com/jameslanska/markdown-table-formatter).

 VS Code allows wrapping of text onto the next line to improve readability of text.
 This can make it difficult to read Markdown tables that have lots of text in each element.
-Toggle word wrap with <kbd>option</kbd> <kbd>z</kbd> on macOS or typing "word wrap" into the command palette.
+Toggle word wrap with <kbd>option</kbd> <kbd>z</kbd> on macOS or type "word wrap" into the command palette.

 ## Ordered List Formatting